 You might also consider sending specialty foods or a bountiful gift basket to your loved ones.
 We’re big fans of surprising family and friends with a box of bounty which we tested for our guide to the best gift baskets.
 A box of specialty coffee makes another lovely gift.
 We love Hampers with Bite, which have launched a new Chirstmas range with every member of your family covered.

-If you’re like me, you’ve probably done your fair share of stress baking (and eating) during the pandemic.
+If you’re like us, you’ve probably done your fair share of stress baking (and eating) during the pandemic.

 You could send something you’ve made yourself instead of ordering food online.
 Shipping some of those calories to family and friends is a great way to show them you’re thinking of them, even if you can’t celebrate the holiday together.
 When it comes to cookies, it’s best to send bar or drop varieties that aren’t too delicate—other kinds will arrive in a pile of crumbs.
 Read more, ‘Dreading Christmas?
 Ham it Up With Peter Rowland.’